Immunotherapy for Ovarian Cancer

 Your immune system has “checkpoints” to keep itself from attacking the healthy cells in your body.
 These checkpoints are actually proteins on your immune cells that can be turned on or off to trigger an immune response.2

 Sometimes, cancer cells take advantage of these checkpoints so that the immune system will not attack them.
-When that happens, immunotherapy drugs can block the checkpoint proteins.
+When that happens, immunotherapy drugs can target the checkpoint proteins.
 This allows the immune system to attack and destroy the cancer cells.2

 Examples of immunotherapy drugs

-As of 2023, Keytruda® (pembrolizumab) and Jemperli® (dostarlimab) are the only immunotherapy drugs that are approved by the US Food and Drug Administration (FDA) to treat certain forms of ovarian cancer.3-5
+As of 2025, Keytruda® (pembrolizumab) and Jemperli® (dostarlimab) are the only immunotherapy drugs that are approved by the US Food and Drug Administration (FDA) to treat certain forms of ovarian cancer.3-5

 Keytruda